qui s’est déroulé à Bloomington, Indiana (U.S.A.)

 This reception from the readers was beyond our own capacity of production : we had to write texts, type and format the ones we received, print and manage many other tasks which require plenty of time.
 We looked for a printer, and in November, the third issue came out in 1000 copies.We now have 500 regular subscribers (most of them in France), and publish 1,800 copies of each issue of "Ch’Lanchron".
 The newspaper is organized as a non-profit association.
 All of us are voluntary workers.
 No advertising, no subsidies, no grants, no partnership in "Ch’Lanchron".
 In short, "Ch’Lanchron" lives because readers buy it and because authors write texts in Picard.
 If one of the two components declines and the scale tips, "Ch’Lanchron" will disappear.
 It is a measure of the vitality of the Picard language.
 Up to this day, 121 issues have been published, which means more than 5000 pages of Picard by more than 400 authors in 30 years.

 I have just hinted at the immediate success of the paper.
 We had suspected this would be so even before the publication of the first issue because our seniors (most of them might have been our grandparents) had confidence in us right away.
 "Ch’Lanchron" had been imagined for those who were writing in Picard.
 They agreed to publish their texts in our pages, and their signatures adorn every issue of "Ch’Lanchron", starting with the first.
 In this first issue, we also counted on friends, who represented a new generation of Picard writers, as well as authors from our parents’ generation.
 Three generations supplied us with texts in Picard.
 This all happened in the most natural way.
 Picard speakers of all ages were brought together by their love for the Picard language.
 The fact that the Picard language most often uses the familiar "tu" instead of the formal "vous" as pronouns of address contributed to bringing people together.
 From the beginning we have selected and published texts from all areas where the Picard language is spoken (although leaning toward our own area, which produces more) provided that they are well written, that their vocabulary is rich, and that their content is inspired.
 What matters is that Ch’Lanchron contributes to promoting and developing a good Picard language.
 Careful editing and presentation shows that we have respect for the readers and for their attachment to our common language, another idea that has never waned during the last 30 years.
-The link between generations guarantees the quality and authenticity of the language.
-Our aim is not to maintain the language our forefathers used to speak before the first world war.
-We don’t want to be trapped in a picture of the past."Ch’Lanchron" mixes literary texts, chronicles of current events, and news articles about the Picard language in which we find a language that is adapted to our time.
-It is sometimes tinged withnew words.
-The meaning or use of a Picard word may be slightly altered: some attempts fail, others go on and we are very pleased when we notice an elder who uses some word with our new meaning.
-Thus, we have come to conclude that we share the same way of Picard thought.

 Through the years, "Ch’Lanchron" has become a reference among the western European magazines written in regional languages.
 We have taken pains to produce a quality publication, but we had never thought we would attract such attention.